Moving to Japan: A Checklist

 moving 00 pixabay

 So you finally have your visa, decided on a starting date within the company, gotten your flight booked, and at this point maybe even decided on your apartment (or perhaps a weekly rental for the time being).
 Great!
 Now all that’s left is to pack.
 Of course, we know only too well that this is easier said than done.
 How can you possibly fit in everything you want to bring in a luggage (or two, or three) with limited weight allowance?
-Here’s a check list of the must-bring items as well as recommended items to bring to Japan.
+Here’s a checklist of the must-bring items as well as recommended items to bring to Japan.
 On the contrary, we also have a list of items we DON’T recommend bringing plus the items you actually SHOULDN’T bring to Japan.

 1. Must-bring items